The Last Autocratic Governor Tour

 Royal Botanic Gardens

 - Location: Meet in front of The Archibald Fountain which is located in Hyde Park.
-Hyde Park North, Prince Albert Rd & Saint James Road, Sydney
+Hyde Park North, Prince Albert Rd & Saint James Road, Sydney.
+Our guide will be holding a Go Local Tours sign.

 - Walking pace: Easy